leovct/kube-operator-tutorial/README.md

 kubectl apply -k config/samples
 # Check the logs of the controller, it should detect the creation events.
-# Also check the status of the CRDs, they should be empty at this point.
+# Also check the status of the CRDs, it should be empty at this point.
 kubectl describe foos

 kubectl apply -f config/samples/pod.yaml